DataFire/Integrations/integrations/generated/google_appengine/README.md

   * ingressRules `array`: The full list of ingress FirewallRules for this application.
     * items [FirewallRule](#firewallrule)

+### BuildInfo
+* BuildInfo `object`: Google Cloud Build information.
+  * cloudBuildId `string`: The Google Cloud Build id.
+Example: "f966068f-08b2-42c8-bdfe-74137dff2bf9"

 ### CertificateRawData
 * CertificateRawData `object`: An SSL certificate obtained from a certificate authority.
   * privateKey `string`: Unencrypted PEM encoded RSA private key.
 This field is set once on certificate creation and then encrypted.
 The key size must be 2048 bits or fewer.
 Must include the header and footer.
-Example: <pre> -----BEGIN RSA PRIVATE KEY----- <unencrypted_key_value> -----END RSA PRIVATE KEY----- </pre> @InputOnly
+Example: -----BEGIN RSA PRIVATE KEY----- -----END RSA PRIVATE KEY----- @InputOnly
   * publicCertificate `string`: PEM encoded x.509 public key certificate.
 This field is set once on certificate creation.
 Must include the header and footer.
-Example: <pre> -----BEGIN CERTIFICATE----- <certificate_value> -----END CERTIFICATE----- </pre>
+Example: -----BEGIN CERTIFICATE----- -----END CERTIFICATE-----

 ### CloudBuildOptions
 * CloudBuildOptions `object`: Options for the build operations performed as a part of the version deployment.
 Only applicable for App Engine flexible environment when creating a version using source code directly.